-The top two reasons for customers churn are 1. customers don’t understand your product, and 2. they don’t obtain any value from it.
+The top two reasons that customers churn are 1) they don’t understand your product, and 2) they don’t obtain any value from it.
 Customer onboarding can solve both of these issues.

-This guide will teach you everything to know about customer onboarding and show you how to implement it as a normal part of your customer service.
+Ultimately, you want to create a seamless customer experience from the very first touchpoint through the post-purchase stage.
+This guide will teach you everything to know about customer onboarding, including how to implement it as a normal part of your customer service.

-The way you onboard your new customers sets the tone for your ongoing relationship with them.
-Not only that, but it increases customer lifetime value, reduces churn, and turns new users into ravings fans.
+How you onboard your new customers sets the tone for your ongoing relationship with them.
+It also increases customer lifetime value (LTV), reduces churn, and turns new users into raving fans.

-If that isn’t enough for you to see value in the process, here are a few stats that prove the importance of onboarding.
+If that isn’t enough for you to see value in the process, here are a few facts that prove the importance of onboarding:

 - Most revenue comes from existing customers.

-- Happy customers become your top referral sources.
+- Happy customers can become your top referral sources.

-- Customer retention lowers acquisition costs and increases revenue.
+- Customer retention can lower acquisition costs and increase revenue.

 Creating a Customer Onboarding Strategy